namor5772/Altimeter/README.md

 ![alt text](image-4.png)

 Now to actually program the Pro Mini (which is assumed to have a bootloader) you will need an FTDI Serial Adaptor.
-There are many options eg the Duinotch Arduino Compatible USB to Serial Adaptor [XC4464](https://jaycar.com.au/p/XC4464) sold by Jaycar:
+There are many options Eg. the Duinotch Arduino Compatible USB to Serial Adaptor [XC4464](https://jaycar.com.au/p/XC4464) sold by Jaycar:

 ![alt text](image-5.png)

-The resulting USB connection between the PC and altimeter is shown below:
+The resulting USB connection between the PC and altimeter is shown below.
+You will need to make up 6xmale from the breadboard to 6xfemale into the ProMini.

 ![alt text](image-7.png)

-To actually program the Pro Mini.
+To now actually program the Pro Mini.
 With the previous setup make sure the correct live COM port is selected.
 Then **Sketch=>Upload=>Enter**

 With verbose output set you will see something like this:
 ![alt text](image-8.png)

+### HEX file

+In order to program the Pro Mini you do not even have to use the Arduino IDE as detailed above but directly burn the Altimeter.ino.hex file into it using the avrdude.exe as follows.
+1. Attach the FTDI Serial Adaptor to the altimeter as detailed in the previous section.
+1. Using Device Manager determine the COM port it is attached to.
+1. Adjust the COM port number in the Altimeter.bat file if necessary
+1. Open a Windows terminal and go to the directory that contains Altimeter.ino.hex
+1. Type .\Altimeter.bat
+1. This should burn the HEX file to the Pro Mini and if sucessfull finish with a final consol output line of "avrdude done.
+Thank you."

 ### Code
 Insert contents